li3317/390NIP-final-project/GoogleColabConnectingInstruction.md

-# Please run the code below and copy the ip and paste it into jupiter
+# Please run the code below
+# then copy the resulted ip and paste it into jupiter notebook in vscode

 # Install jupyterlab and ngrok
 !pip install jupyterlab pyngrok -q